PatheticStudent/HackerRank_Solutions_C/README.md

 # HackerRank_Solutions_C
-Here I am doing practice for Competitive programming And If you have any problems than you can ask me
+Here I am doing practice for Competitive programming.
+\n And If you have any problems than you can ask me.